stellar/java-stellar-anchor-sdk/docs/01 - Running & Configuring the Application.md

 It will use the default config files [`java-stellar-anchor-sdk/platform/src/main/resources/anchor-config-defaults.yaml`], [`java-stellar-anchor-sdk/anchor-reference-server/src/main/resources/anchor-reference-server.yaml`] and the default environment variables from [`example.env`].

 You can test against this setup by running the end-to-end tests ([end_to_end_test.py](../end-to-end-tests/end_to_end_tests.py)) using localhost:8080 as the domain.

+## Incoming Payments Observer

+The default configuration of the project uses a Stellar network observer to identify incoming Stellar payments.
+In case the Anchor relies on Circle, it should configure the project to use the Circle Payment Observer.
+For more information on how to do that, please refer to the [02 - Circle Payment Observer](02%20-%20Circle%20Payment%20Observer.md) section.

 [`java-stellar-anchor-sdk/platform/src/main/resources/anchor-config-defaults.yaml`]: ../platform/src/main/resources/anchor-config-defaults.yaml
 [`java-stellar-anchor-sdk/anchor-reference-server/src/main/resources/anchor-reference-server.yaml`]: ../anchor-reference-server/src/main/resources/anchor-reference-server.yaml